clarissalabrum/math4610-1/syllabus/md/syllabus.md

 programming language.
 These are the following:

-1. First, in many of the intrinsic routines, most of the details are buried in the code written by people employed at the Math Works, the people who produce Matlab.
+1. First, in many of the intrinsic routines, most of the details are buried in the code written by people employed at the Math Works (the people who produce Matlab).
 This means that students will not see the nuts and bolts of how numerical algorithms work.
+There is a lot that is learned when you debug a code that you or one of your colleagues have created to solve a problem.

 2. **Cost!!!** While at USU, the cost for licensing Matlab or Maple is more than reasonable.
 However, corporate licensing is very expensive.
 It is highly